About us

 Best known for creating Children’s Book Week, CBCA was established at a time when Australian children’s books were few, and Australian authors and illustrators were virtually unknown.
 Running annually since 1946, the CBCA Book of the Year Awards promote Australian children's books of high literary and artistic merit.
 These awards are now celebrated in schools, libraries and throughout the general community.
 The CBCA also produces a range of promotional items to support Book Week celebrations.

 CBCA NSW Branch Inc is a vibrant community of people passionate about connecting young people with books and raising awareness of the value of story.
-CBCA NSW Branch has eight associated sub-branches across NSW which interact directly with their local area.
+CBCA NSW Branch has eight associated regional committees across NSW which interact directly with their local area.
 We assist authors, illustrators, publishers, booksellers and educational organisations to bring words, images and stories into the hearts and minds of children and adults.

 CBCA NSW Branch believes that Australian children’s literature enriches our nation and nations across the world through international editions.